TainanReis/WebChat/README.md

  - Run the index.js: node index.js
  - Users get an ID when connected
  - Send messages pressing Enter:
-    - With \ as 1st char it will look for a command
+    - With "\" as the 1st char it will look for a command
     - \to userId sends a message to this user, ex.: \to 2 cool!
     - \track highlights all your messages.
     - \track userId highlights all it's messages
     - \track-off clear highlights

 I am doing this for my own learning purposes.
-Since I'm sharing it to whoever may be interested, I commented the code for easy understanding.
+Since I'm sharing it to whoever may be interested, I commented the code to easy understanding.

 TODO (not organized):
  - lock the private message so the user don't need to type "\to username" on sequential